Unique Steady-State Squeezing in a Driven Quantum Rabi Model

 where $\eta$ is the strength of the drive and $\omega_d$ is its frequency.
 Although such a driving term is characteristic of laser-pumped cavities~\cite{Helmut2013rmpcavity} it can also describe driving of other harmonic oscillators.
 In an isolated system, the drive will excite the system indefinitely, therefore we assume a strong short pulse (kick) in this case.
-Such a drive acts as a displacement operator

-which displaces an initial vacuum state by $\alpha$, creating a coherent state $|\alpha \rangle$.
+Such a drive acts as a displacement operator $ \hat D(\alpha) = \exp(\hat a \alpha + \hat a^\dagger \alpha^*) $ which displaces an initial vacuum state by $\alpha$, creating a coherent state $|\alpha \rangle$.
 If the coupling strength $g$ is equal to $0$, the coherent state will rotate around the origin of the phase space with frequency $\omega$ at a fixed radius $|\alpha|$.
-Adiabatically increasing the coupling strength towards the critical point will then change the frequency of the abstract harmonic oscillator, leading to the change of the orbit from circular to elliptical and will redistribute the uncertainties between the quadrature operators $\hat X = (\hat a + \hat a^\dagger)/2$ and $\hat P = (\hat a - \hat a^\dagger)/2i$ (see figure~\ref{fig:fig1}).
+Adiabatically increasing the coupling strength towards the critical point will then change the frequency of the abstract harmonic oscillator, leading to the change of the orbit from circular to elliptical and will redistribute the uncertainties between the quadrature operators $\hat X = (\hat a + \hat a^\dagger)/2$ and $\hat P = (\hat a - \hat a^\dagger)/2i$ (see Fig.~\ref{fig:fig1}).
 The final state can be easily found by constructing a coherent state out of squeezed Fock states of the harmonic mode $\hat a$.
 The time evolution of such a squeezed coherent state becomes then

-Note that the same state can be obtained by first (adiabatically) squeezing the harmonic oscillator and then displacing the state.

 The equation of the new (squeezed) phase-space orbit can be found by calculating the average value of $\hat X$ and~$\hat P$

 The uncertainties in $\hat X$ and $\hat P$ can be calculated in the same way